arwin-swapna/arwin-swapna/README.md

 Software Engineer
 -----------------

-I'm a rising Junior at the University Of South Florida, majoring in Computer Science.
+I'm a rising Senior at the University Of South Florida, majoring in Computer Science.

 * 🌍  Based in Tampa, FL
 * 🖥️  See my portfolio [here](https://arwin-dev.netlify.app/)